Tusks, diet, and other winning walrus facts

-1. Walruses are particular about where they live
+1. Walruses are particular about their habitat

 In addition, these shallow waters need to have reliable access to open water for feeding areas as well as ice or land so that the walruses can haul themselves out of the water.

 2. There are white and pink walruses